FOUNDATIONAL SKILLS SOLUTIONS FOR YOUR CAMPUS-WIDE NEEDS

 Build foundational skills throughout all learning experiences – inside and outside the classroom – get consistent feedback on your progress, and learn how to employ your skills to be career ready.

-Align your course assessments with foundational skills and simplify grading of student artifacts in a streamlined platform that connects to your LMS gradebook – all while utilizing data in the near term to adjust your assessment approach
+Align your course and program assessments with foundational skills and embed within a streamlined platform connected to your LMS – all while utilizing data in the near term to optimize instruction.

 Blog and News

 Marlon Mote of Tarrant Community College District recently spoke about the challenges of consistent assessment of foundational skills like critical thinking, and how he’s overcome those barriers at his institution.
 He used Credo Education to increase student participation and bolster the consistency and accuracy of TCCD’s assessments, while also saving valuable staff time and resources.
 Read more about Webinar Recap: You Can’t Fix What You Can’t Measure[…]